AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 We'll mostly be focusing on JavaScript as a front end language in this lesson.
 So let's break down the THREE front end languages are HTML, CSS, and JavaScript.

 - HTML = noun (responsible for the 'things' on the page, e.g image vs paragraph)
 - CSS = adjective (responsible for styles like color or font family)
 - JavaScript = verb (responsible for behaviors, like drop-down menus)

+#### Activity

 Let's go to [lyft.com](https://www.lyft.com/).
 When you hover over the word “Explore” in the navigation menu, we're able point out the dynamically looping hero images.
 You can also choose another website like [yelp.com](http://www.yelp.com/) or [airbnb.com](https://www.airbnb.com/).
+Answer the following question:

-> Instructor Note: If time permits you can visit like expedia.com and describe to students which part of the site is front end and which is back end.
+- Which parts of the site are front end and which is back end?

-> **Check:** In summary, and in your own words, how would you describe how the front end is different from the back end of a website?
+>**Check:** In summary, and in your own words, how would you describe how the front end is different from the back end of a website?

 ## What is JavaScript?
 (15 mins)

-JavaScript is responsible for:
+So what exactly is JavaScript and what is it responsible for?
+To summarize, JavaScript can be do a lot, including:

-	- the behavior of content
+	- modify the behavior of content
-	- interactions
+	- create interactions and add functionality
 	- animations
 	- manipulating what we call the DOM

 In order for us to understand what JavaScript is and what it is used for, we need to first understand what the DOM(Document Object Model) is.
-As we pointed out earlier, JavaScript is responsible for, the behavior of content, interactions on the page, animations on the page and manipulating the DOM.
+As we pointed out earlier, JavaScript is responsible for the behavior of content, interactions on the page, animations on the page and manipulating the DOM.
 Figuring out the DOM might sound intimidating at first, but not to worry!
 We've broken it down further here to illustrate how it's related to JavaScript.

 The **Document Object Model(DOM)** is a collection of document nodes that are treated as objects in JavaScript.
 It is an object model and programming interface for HTML.